 ▸Important Things to Consider when Trimming Your Trees

 There are four key factors to consider when getting ready to trim your trees.

 In San Diego’s windy climate, it’s important to trim off any dead or broken branches.
 Examine your tree branches periodically to see if you have these issues with your trees or even your shrubs.
 It’s easier to spot when the leaves haven’t fallen if you have a deciduous tree.

 Pests and Disease

 If you have an evergreen, be sure to check for insects and branches that are not putting out new growth.
 These may need a professional trimming or a tree application.
-Our Certified Arborist is able to treat trees with various fertilizers and products to encourage healthy production and treat common diseases and afflictions.
-Additionally, as Licensed Pest Control Applicators, we can treat your trees for pests and insects; preventative measures are always best.
+Our Certified Arborist can treat trees with various fertilizers and products to encourage healthy production and treat common diseases and afflictions.
+Additionally, as Licensed Pest Control Applicators, we can manage your trees for pests and insects; preventative measures are always best.

 Trimming is also about beauty.
 It’s like getting a haircut, keeping the ends neat and clean.
 You want to be sure to trim branches in a way that enhances the tree.
 If you have low growing branches or perhaps growing down instead of up, a professional Tree Service company with a Certified Arborist can guide the growth of the tree or shrub by strategically planning the pruning.

-We’re proud to offer reliable and quality tree services to North County San Diego residents for over 30 years, including the communities of Bonsall, Carlsbad, Del Mar, Leucadia, Encinitas, Escondido, Fallbrook, Oceanside, Poway, Rancho Bernardo, 4S Ranch, Santa Luz, Rancho Penasquitos, Rancho Santa Fe, San Marcos, Lake San Marcos, San Elijo Hills, Solana Beach, Vista.
+We’re proud to offer reliable and quality tree services to North County San Diego residents for over 30 years, including the communities of Bonsall, Carlsbad, Del Mar, Encinitas, Escondido, Fallbrook, Oceanside, Poway, Rancho Bernardo, Rancho Penasquitos, Rancho Santa Fe, San Marcos, Solana Beach, Vista.